fibercrypto/skycoin-wiki/Wallet-File-Formats-and-Types.md

 ### Collection Wallets

 Collection wallets are an arbitrary collection of private keys.
 Their type string is "collection".
 A collection wallet does not have a seed and thus cannot generate new private keys automatically.
 Private keys can only be added manually.
 The lack of a seed also implies that if the wallet is encrypted and the password is lost, the private keys in the collection cannot be recovered.

+Keypairs are saved as an array in an `entries` field in the wallet JSON data.
+Collection wallets may have an empty `entries` array.

 Collection wallets can't be created through the UI but can be created through the cli.